sammi-turner/MacOS-Dotfiles/dotfiles-talk/TALK.md

 These days, I am more interested in earning a living through code than making naive teenagers on Reddit think that I'm a l33t h4x0r.

-But I still have repos of basic dotfiles for MacOS, Arcolinux and FreeBSD as well as my own fork of DWM.
+But I still have repos of basic dotfiles for MacOS and Arcolinux as well as my own fork of DWM.

 ## Two commands, one gif